cambridge-ceu/csd3/docs/applications/RStudio.md

 rstudio/0.99/rstudio-0.99 rstudio/1.1.383           rstudio/1.3.1093
 ```

-We intend to use the most recent version with `module load rstudio/1.3.1093; rstudio` but fail with messages:
+We intend to use the most recent version with `module load rstudio/1.3.1093; rstudio` but it fails with messages:

 ```
 qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.